The Present Rules take effect from the 1 January 2019 - they are subject to additions and amendments which will be notified to all interested parties.

 a) Riders must adhere to the rules regarding traditional dress and tack (as listed in annex 1) otherwise entry in to the competition can be refused.

 b) The use of any other items of tack not mentioned is prohibited.

-c) A double bridle, pelham or similar is allowed in Junior, Walk and Trot , Novice, Intermediate and Advanced level competition.
+c) A double bridle, Pelham or similar is allowed in Novice, Inter B , Inter A, Advanced and Junior level competition.
 A Snaffle or other single rein bit may be used in Walk and Trot, Novice and Inter B Levels.
 Two reins must be used with a Pelham bit in levels ridden with two hands, at Advanced level the top/snaffle rein may be removed.

-d) Saddle pads are allowed as long as they are not visible.
+d) Saddle pads are allowed but in order to be correct should not be visible.

-e) Juniors, Walk and Trot, Novice, Inter B, Inter A and Juniors may carry a whip.
+e) Walk and Trot, Novice, Inter B, Inter A and Juniors may carry a whip.
 A whip is not allowed for Advanced riders.

 f) The following also applies:

 Dressage test - protective and overreach boots are not allowed